Germany's "Lords" face problems - Schöneberger reacts to Selenskyj-Causa

-The big ESC final 2023 will take place on May 13th.
+Today the big ESC final 2023 takes place.
 You can follow all performances, results and placements in the live ticker for the ESC final 2023.

 - ESC 2023: Due to the Ukraine war, this year’s Eurovision Song Contest will be held in Liverpool.